Spike and slab Bayesian sparse principal component analysis

 Assumption \ref{assump:lambda1} provides the permissible region for $\lambda_1$.
 If $\lambda_1$ is too large, it introduces an extra shrinkage effect on large signals; if it is too small, the posterior will contract at a slower rate.
-Our upper bound is of the same order as it in \citet{cast15}, which they studied the sparse linear regression model.
+Our upper bound is of the same order as that in \citet{cast15}, where they studied the sparse linear regression model.
 But the lower bounds are different.
 Ours is bigger; it can go to 0 very slowly if $r^\star$ is close to $\log p/\log n$.
-It is worth mentioning that the bounds on $\lambda_1$ may not be needed if using the prior proposed by \citet{gao20}.
-However, then the posterior becomes difficult to compute. \\

 \begin{assumption}[Bounds for $r^\star$ and $\theta^\star$] For some positive constant $b_2$, $b_4$, and $b_5$, $r^\star \leq b_2\log p/\log n$, $\|\theta^\star\| \geq b_4$ and $\|\theta^\star\|_{1,1} \leq b_5 s^\star \log p/\lambda_1$ if $m = 1$ and $1\leq q\leq 2$ and $\|\theta^\star\|^2 \leq b_5 s^\star \log p/\lambda_1$ if $m = 2$ and $q = 2$. \end{assumption}